MetaboyNft/claims/docs/Guide.md

   }
 }
 ```
-4. While in Visual Studio 2022, publish the solution as a Continuous WebJob a Windows App Service Plan.
+4. While in Visual Studio 2022, publish the solution as a Continuous WebJob under a Windows App Service Plan.